draeath/vector-docker/README.md

 - [build-vector.sh](vector-docker/build-vector.sh)
   This builds vector itself.
 - [Dockerfile](vector-docker/Dockerfile)
   This is the Dockerfile for the whole thing.
-It uses a mutli-stage build, as is the new-hotness these days.
+It uses a mutli-stage build, as is the fad these days.

-If you want a different version of vector, either edit the default in [build-vector.sh](vector-docker/build-vector.sh) or run that script manually with the git checkout term (eg "tags/v1.2.2") you want.
+If you want a different version of vector, either edit the default in [build-vector.sh](vector-docker/build-vector.sh) or run that script manually with the git checkout term (eg "tags/v1.3.2") you want.